CARTAvis/manual_source/source/installation_and_configuration.rst

 CARTA v1.4 supports the following operating systems:

 * macOS 10.14/10.15
-* Ubuntu 16.04 LTS/18.04 LTS
+* Ubuntu 18.04 LTS/20.04 LTS
-* RedHat 7
+* RedHat 7 and 8
 * RedHat 6 (conditional)

 Command line to launch CARTA is supported (see :ref:`commandLineStartup` for instructions).

 CARTA utilizes discrete or integrated GPU for image rendering.
-For users who wish to run CARTA from a remote RedHat 6/7 or Ubuntu 16.04 LTS/18.04 LTS server via the ssh protocol, CARTA v1.4 also provides a "remote" mode for this use case (see :ref:`commandLineStartup` for instructions).
+For users who wish to run CARTA from a remote RedHat 6/7/8 or Ubuntu 18.04 LTS/20.04 LTS server via the ssh protocol, CARTA v1.4 also provides a "remote" mode for this use case (see :ref:`commandLineStartup` for instructions).
 As the majority of servers do not have onboard GPUs, the remote mode runs the CARTA "backend" on the server, while the CARTA "frontend" is accessed through your web browser of choice running on your local machine.
 This allows your local machine's GPU to perform the image rendering, while the remote server handles the storage and CPU/RAM intensive tasks.

 If there is any problem, please contact `CARTA Helpdesk <carta_helpdesk@asiaa.sinica.edu.tw>`_ for help.